 Some small business owners may wonder about the usefulness of brochures.
 When everything is online, available on websites, and easy to email, why are brochures needed at all?

-The answer is: Because the more physical senses you can involve with your brand or business, and the more interactions you can create with your marketing messages, the more opportunities you can create for meaningful engagement and action.
+The answer is: Because the more physical, tactile experiences you can create with your brand or business, the better your chances are for creating meaningful engagement and action.